mrRosset/E32Explorer/README.md

 # E32Explorer

-A simple tool to visualize the different part of an Symbian OS E32Image.
+A simple tool to visualize the different parts of an Symbian OS E32Image.

 Can show currently show: